tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - FIX: Creating sliders via the wizard will now set their full size property.

 1.80:
-- NEW: You can now add a colored shadow/bevel or an outline effect to your labels via a simple checkbox.
+- NEW: You can now add a colored shadow/bevel or an outline effect to your labels via a simple toggle.
 - NEW: UICamera now has support for keyboard, joystick and controller input.
 - NEW: UICamera can now control what kind of events it will process (only touch, only keyboard, etc).
 - NEW: UISlider can now be adjusted via keyboard, joystick and controller input.